-As a BDC and a RIC for tax purposes we must abide by certain requirements.
+As a BDC and a RIC for tax purposes the Company must abide by certain requirements.
 RICs generally must distribute substantially all of their earnings from dividends, interest and short-term gains to Stockholders as dividends in order to maintain pass-through tax treatment.
 This requirement prevents us from using retained earnings to finance new investments.
-Further, in order to borrow money or issue preferred stock, BDCs must maintain a debt-to-equity ratio of not more than 1:1, which requires us to finance our investments with at least as much common equity as our combined outstanding debt and preferred stock.
-While we believe that we can continue to meet our obligations to pay dividends and maintain the requisite debt-to-equity ratio without raising capital, raising such capital could enable us to take advantage of new investment opportunities and build our investment portfolio, which could help us meet such regulatory obligations.
+Further, in order to borrow money or issue preferred stock, BDCs must maintain a debt-to-equity ratio of not more than 1:1, which requires the Company to finance its investments with at least as much common equity as its combined outstanding debt and preferred stock.
+While we believe that the Company can continue to meet its obligations to pay dividends and maintain the requisite debt-to-equity ratio without raising capital, raising such capital could enable us to take advantage of new investment opportunities and build the Company's investment portfolio, which could help the Company meet such regulatory obligations.

 Exceeding the required 1:1 debt-to-equity ratio would have severe negative consequences for a BDC, including an inability to pay dividends, possible breaches of debt covenants and failure to qualify for tax treatment as a RIC.
-Although we do not currently expect that we will exceed the required 1:1 debt-to-equity ratio, the markets we operate in and the general economy remain volatile and uncertain.
+Although we do not currently expect that the Company will exceed the required 1:1 debt-to-equity ratio, the markets the Company operates in and the general economy remain volatile and uncertain.
 Even though the underlying performance of a particular portfolio company may not indicate impairment or an inability to repay indebtedness in full, the volatility in the debt capital markets may continue to impact the valuations of debt investments negatively and result in further unrealized write-downs of debt investments.
-Any such asset write-downs, as well as unrealized write-downs based on the underlying performance of our portfolio companies, if any, will negatively impact our Stockholders' equity and the resulting debt-to-equity ratio required for BDCs.
-Continued volatility in the capital markets and the resulting negative pressure on debt investment valuations could negatively impact our asset valuations, Stockholders' equity and our debt-to-equity ratio.
-Issuing new equity will improve our debt-to-equity ratio.
+Any such asset write-downs, as well as unrealized write-downs based on the underlying performance of our portfolio companies, if any, will negatively impact the Company's Stockholders' equity and the resulting debt-to-equity ratio required for BDCs.
+Continued volatility in the capital markets and the resulting negative pressure on debt investment valuations could negatively impact our asset valuations, Stockholders' equity and the Company's debt-to-equity ratio.
+Issuing new equity will improve its debt-to-equity ratio.

-In addition to meeting legal requirements applicable to BDCs, having a more favorable debt-to-equity ratio will also generally strengthen our balance sheet and give us more flexibility in our operations.
+In addition to meeting legal requirements applicable to BDCs, having a more favorable debt-to-equity ratio will also generally strengthen the Company's balance sheet and give it more flexibility in its operations.